Login

 sistema nervioso transparente modelo cuerpo humano

-Our bodies get rid of the terpenes, flavonoids, and most cannabinoids in marijuana rather quickly.
+Our bodies rid themselves of the terpenes, flavonoids, and most cannabinoids in marijuana rather quickly.
+However, tetrahydrocannabinol (THC) — the psychoactive cannabinoid responsible for cannabis’s high feeling — can be detectable anywhere from one day to over a month after consumption.

-However, tetrahydrocannabinol (THC) — the psychoactive cannabinoid that creates a high feeling — can be detectable anywhere from one day to a month or longer.
-The length of time THC and its metabolites stay in your system will depend on a variety of factors, including:
+The length of time that THC and its metabolites stay in your system depends on a variety of factors, including:

 • Genetics